 Abstract

-Following our initial DataHandler analysis for TYPO3 v12, we take a quantitative look at the evolution of the core persistence engine in v13 LTS and the v14 development branch.
-The fundamental architecture as a stateful, integrity-focused gatekeeper remains intact – however, both versions introduce subtle yet significant refinements.
+Following our initial DataHandler analysis for TYPO3 v12, we take a quantitative look at how the Core Persistence Engine has evolved in v13 LTS and the v14 Development Branch.
+The fundamental architecture remains a stateful, integrity-focused gatekeeper, yet both versions introduce subtle but significant refinements.
 TYPO3 v13 delivers greater consistency by aligning Extbase DateTime handling with the DataHandler.
 TYPO3 v14 continues the cleanup initiative: deprecated properties and legacy hooks disappear, and the core architecture moves closer to the decoupled vision of the Persistence Initiative.

-Through replicated 10,000-record import benchmarks across both versions, we demonstrate: These changes improve code health and consistency – whilst the core performance profile for bulk operations remains stable.
-The results confirm based on data: Batch processing and programmatic feature toggling are not mere optimisations, but essential best practices yielding performance gains of over 90%, regardless of the TYPO3 version.
-The path to efficient bulk data operations in modern TYPO3 versions involves working with the stateful design of the DataHandler – not against it.
+Using replicated 10,000-record import benchmarks across both versions, we show that these changes improve code health and consistency while the core performance profile for bulk operations stays stable.
+The data confirms it: batch processing and programmatic feature toggling are not mere optimisations but essential best practices, delivering performance gains of over 90% regardless of the TYPO3 version.
+The route to efficient bulk data operations in modern TYPO3 means working with the DataHandler's stateful design, not against it.

 Table of Contents